Living in public housing

 If you have a problem paying your rent, you also need to talk to your landlord.

-If you no longer need social housing, we’ll make sure you know what help you can get to find a house with a private landlord, or buy your own home.
+If you no longer need public housing, we’ll make sure you know what help you can get to find a house with a private landlord, or buy your own home.

 How much rent will I pay?